zhangjunhd/reading-notes/ml/LuceneInAction.md

 ### Field
 Each document in an index contains one or more named `fields`, embodied in a class called Field.
 Each field has a name and corresponding value, and a bunch of options, described in section 2.4, that control precisely how Lucene will index the field’s value.

-## UNDERSTANDING THE CORE SEARCHING CLASSES
+## Understanding the core searching classes
 The basic search interface that Lucene provides is as straightforward as the one for indexing.
 Only a few classes are needed to perform the basic search operation:

 - IndexSearcher